inBeat/inbeat-website/content/top-influencers/tiktok/makeup/united-states/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In United States In 2023
+title: Top 10 Makeup TikTok Influencers In United States In 2024
 description: >-
-  Find top makeup TikTok influencers in United States in 2023.
-Most popular hashtags: #duet #fyp #greenscreen #makeup.
+  Find top makeup TikTok influencers in United States in 2024.
+Most popular hashtags: #makeup #fyp #greenscreen.
 platform: TikTok
-hits: 7188
+hits: 7161
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 7188 TikTok influencers like this in United States for you to contact.
+text_bottom: Our database aggregates 7161 TikTok influencers like this in United States for you to work with.
 profiles:
   - username: "niajeanartworks"
     fullname: >-